 Breakdown of Who Pays the Most—and Least—in Taxes

-A man who earns $300,000 a year will pay a top tax rate that’s significantly more than a woman who’s scraping by on $15,000 annually.
-Any income he earns over $204,100 is going to be taxed at 35% as of 2019, whereas that woman will pay a top rate of just 12%.
+A single taxpayer who earns $300,000 a year will pay a top tax rate that’s significantly higher than a taxpayer who only makes $15,000 a year.
+Any income the first person earns over $207,350 is going to be taxed at 35% as of 2020, whereas the second person will pay a top rate of just 12%.

-“Effective” Tax Rates
+Marginal vs. Effective Tax Rates

-Not all of this guy’s income will be taxed at 35%.
-Technically, the first $9,700 he earns will be taxed at only 10% in 2019.
-Income between that threshold and $39,475 will be taxed at 12%, and income of $39,476 up to $84,200 will be subject to a 22% rate.
-Beyond this point, his income up to $160,725 will be taxed at 24%, then his income from $160,726 to $204,100 is taxed at a rate of 32%.
-Only that last $95,900 suffers a 35% tax bite, and this is assuming that he’s single.
+Not all of the $300,000-a-year taxpayer’s income is taxed at 35%.
+The first $9,875 they earned in 2020 would be taxed at only 10%.
+Income between that threshold and $40,125 would be taxed at 12%, and income of $40,126 up to $85,525 would be subject to a 22% rate.
+Next, their income up to $163,300 would be taxed at 24%, and their income from $163,301 to $207,350 would be taxed at a rate of 32%.
+Only that last $92,650 would incur a 35% tax bite.

 The Effect of Credits and Deductions

-The guy with the $300,000 income can bring that figure down to $287,800 just by claiming the standard deduction for his filing status, which is $12,200 as of tax tear 2019.
-The woman’s taxable income would drop to just $2,800, assuming she’s also single and she claims the $12,200 standard deduction.
+The taxpayer with the $300,000 income can bring that figure down to $287,600 just by claiming the standard deduction for their single filing status, which is $12,400 for tax year 2020.
+The $15,000-a-year person’s taxable income would drop to just $2,600, assuming they’re also single and they claim the $12,400 standard deduction.

-Property and state taxes accounted for $69.3 billion in claimed tax deductions in 2017, and it only stands to reason that the majority of that total can be attributed to those who paid the most in such taxes—high-income individuals.
+Property and state taxes accounted for $69.3 billion in claimed tax deductions in 2017, and it stands to reason that the majority of that total can be attributed to people who paid the most in such taxes—high-income individuals.

-Basically, the more you earn, the more you spend, and if your spending is done on tax-deductible expenses, the greater tax break you will get.
-Of course, wealthier individuals are precluded from claiming the earned income tax credit, estimated at $65 billion in taxpayer savings in 2017.
+Basically, the more you earn, the more you spend, and the greater the tax break you’ll get if your spending is on tax-deductible expenses.
+But wealthier individuals are precluded from claiming the earned income tax credit, estimated at $65 billion in taxpayer savings in 2017.
 Qualifying for this credit can result in the IRS paying the citizen rather than the other way around because it’s refundable.

 The Tax Burden for Low-Income Taxpayers

-Only 1.4% of the $1.45 trillion in taxes paid in 2015 was contributed by taxpayers earning less than $30,000, according to the Pew Research Center.
+Only 1.4% of the $1.45 trillion in taxes paid in 2017 was contributed by taxpayers earning less than $30,000, according to the Pew Research Center.

 The Tax Burden for Middle-Income Filers

-The study also indicated that the bottom half of taxpayers paid an effective tax rate of 3.7%.
+The 2018 edition of the same study indicated that the bottom half of taxpayers paid an effective tax rate of 3.7%.
 Those with AGIs falling between $50,000 and $100,000, which could be considered middle income, paid an effective rate of 9.25%.
 AGIs of $139,713 to $197,651 paid an average effective rate of 14%.